silascodes/rmdup/README.md

 # rmdup
-A little program I wrote to clean up duplicate MP3 files that people keep giving me.
+A little program I wrote to clean up duplicate MP3 files that people keep giving me, but it doesn't care what the file type is.
+Will delete any duplicates of a file in the entire directory tree (if recurse is specified) otherwise just in the specified directory.
+Duplicates are detected using the MD5 hash algorithm.
+Be careful, you can run safe mode first if you like so nothing is deleted, duplicates are just listed.

 Supported parameters: